EO Modulation Systems

 Unfortunately, all crystals that exhibit the electro-optic effect are also piezoelectric.
 At low frequencies, one part of the total measured response results from a refractive index change produced by the applied electric field.
 Another portion is produced by piezoelectric strains.
 The piezoelectric strain contribution can be minimized by proper choice of material and orientation.
 Of all the electro-optic materials, the optimum choice in this respect is ADP {NH4H2PO4} in the 45° Y-cut configuration.
 It yields a difference between high frequency and low frequency response of less than 0.4%.
 This compares very favorably with differences of 10 to 20% in other materials, which have severe amplitude and phase distortion near the mechanical resonance frequency.
 This crystal orientation (45° Y-cut) utilizes the R41 electro-optic coefficient, which, in addition to resonance-free response, has a low electro-optic coefficient sensitivity versus temperature.

-Electro-Optic Modulator Design
+Electro-Optic Modulator Design for Phase Modulation

-The aperture size and halfwave voltage (the voltage required to change the transmission from minimum to maximum) of the modulator are fixed by laserbeam dimensions and realizable levels of driver output.
+The aperture size and half wave voltage (the voltage required to change the transmission from minimum to maximum) of the modulator are fixed by laserbeam dimensions and realizable levels of driver output.
 A 3-millimeter aperture will accommodate nearly all commercially available lasers without requiring beam-forming optics.
 Available power transistors will handle a 100-volt signal in a push-pull configuration.
 These two requirements generally determine the crystal dimensions.

 The 45° Y-cut ADP crystal exhibits double refraction as well as birefringence.
 The first pair of crystals (Figure 2) are aligned to cancel out the double refraction.
 The second aligned pair is rotated 90° with respect to the first pair to cancel out the natural birefringence.
+In phase modulation, the modulator induces a phase delay in the laser beam by altering the optical path length within the crystal.
+This phase delay is controlled by the applied electric field, which changes the birefringence and thus the polarization state of the light passing through the crystal.

 The operational stability of the modulator depends upon the four crystals being exactly aligned and of exactly the same dimensions.
 To insure that these requirements are satisfied, all the crystals used in the modulator are cut from the same crystal boule and are polished together to keep the lengths the same.